MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/layout.md

 To work with a Microsoft Visio floor plan in Layout, you need to do three steps:

-1. Install the Visio Add-in for Layout.
+1. Install the Visio add-in for Layout.

 2. Export the floor plan to Layout.